 Trans-Matic has determined external and internal issues that are relevant to its purpose and that affect its ability to achieve the intended outcomes of its Environmental Management System (EMS).
 These issues include the environmental conditions being affected by or capable of affecting the organization.
-Refer to ED-031 or APC-ED-031.
+Refer to ED-031.